 What is a Health Home?

-A Health Home is not a place; it is an incredible team of health care managers and service providers working together to make sure individuals receive the best care and services needed to stay healthy.
+A Health Home is not a place.
+It is an incredible team of health care managers and service providers working together to ensure individuals living with chronic conditions receive the best care and services needed to stay healthy.

-A Health Home is part of the NYS Medicaid program and is available to Medicaid-eligible children and adults who have developmental disabilities, medical/mental health concerns and conditions.
-These individuals may benefit from the careful planning and service coordination provided by Health Home Care Managers.
+A Health Home is a NYS Medicaid funded program and is available to Medicaid-eligible children and adults who have chronic medical and mental health conditions.
+These individuals may benefit from the careful planning and case management provided by Health Home Care Managers.
 An assigned Care Manager works with you to create a plan of care that meets all of your physical, mental health, and social service needs.

 Who is Eligible to enroll in a Health Home?